Zaharah/Contrastive-Sensor-Transformer/README.md

 ![header image](https://github.com/Zaharah/Contrastive-Sensor-Transformer/blob/main/cst.JPG)

 ## Dataset Preparation
-To prepare the datasets, please follow the jupyet notebook given.
+To prepare the datasets, please follow code given in jupyter notebook above.

 ## Reference
 If you use this repository, please consider citing: